 In the Merge pull request dialog, you can add information about the pull request in a comment.
 The text you add appears between the subject line and the log lines that Bitbucket and Git generate, and adds the text to the commit message for the merge.

-When merging a pull request, you can choose to Delete source branch after merging.
-This setting is selected by default to help you keep your branch list clean.
-If this isn't your preferred setting, you can change it, and your preference will be saved for next time you merge a pull request.
+When merging a pull request, you can choose to Delete source branch after merging to keep your branch list clean.

 If you choose to delete the source branch, any open pull requests targeting the source branch will be retargeted to the target branch.
 Select the affected pull requests link within the dialog to view the pull requests that will be modified.